 Even if you think in your heart that they [the sages of the Sanhedrin] are in error, and the matter is as clear to you as knowing your right hand from your left, do as they command… For according to their knowledge does He give us the Torah, even if it should be in your eyes as one who switches left for right.
 How much more so that you should think that they call right what is right, for the spirit of God is on the servants of His sanctuary and He does not abandon his followers.
 They are ever protected from mistake and from stumbling block.

-Ramban anticipates that a person might sometimes think the Sanhedrin’s halachic rulings are mistaken, but he assures us that we should assume that their right is right, and not only because God has given them authority.
+Ramban anticipates that a person might sometimes think the Sanhedrin’s halachic rulings are mistaken.
+Still he assures us that we should assume that their right is right, and not only because God has given them authority.
 Why?
 “The spirit of God” guides them.
+The idea is that God watches over Halacha.
+Indeed, our greatest halachic authorities often distinguish themselves by helping us see how the spirit of God has guided halachic discussion.

-We should believe that God watches over Halacha, so that it comes out right.
-When a halachic ruling that has been accepted as authoritative seems difficult to us, we should humbly trust that, over time, we will come to recognize the Divine in the halacha and that when “cautious reappraisal may very well be in order,” the authorities of our generation will undertake it as Halacha allows.
-Our greatest halachic authorities often distinguish themselves by helping us see how the spirit of God has guided halachic discussion right from the beginning.
+Not all halachic positions become accepted as Halacha.
+When a halachic ruling that is considered authoritative seems difficult to us, we should humbly trust that, over time, we will come to recognize the Divine in the halacha, and that when “cautious reappraisal may very well be in order,” the authorities of our generation will undertake it as Halacha allows.

 What can we do with our questions about women and mitzvot?